MicrosoftDocs/learn/learn-pr/azure/choose-storage-approach-in-azure/includes/3-operations-and-latency.md

-After you've identified the kind of data you're dealing with (structured, semi-structured, or unstructured), the next step is to determine how you'll use the data.
-For example, as an online retailer, you know that customers need quick access to product data and business users need to run complex analytical queries.
+After you've identified the kind of data you want to store (structured, semi-structured, or unstructured), the next step is to determine how you'll use the data.
+For example, as an online retailer, you know that customers need quick access to product data, and business users need to run complex analytical queries.
 As you work through these requirements, taking your data classification into account, you can begin to plan your data storage solution.

-Here, you'll go through some of the questions to ask when determining what to do with your data.
+Here, you'll answer some questions to help you determine what to do with your data.

 ## Operations and latency